ivivan/BRITS_TEST/README.md

 1. Only train the model on train data and only evaluate it on test data

     The previous implementation evaluated the model based on all data (train+test), which is hardly right in any situation.
+And makes the resutls look much better!!

 2. Make the model a pure imputation model

-    Set all lose weight to imputation loss=1, classification loss=0
+    Set lose weight to imputation loss=1, classification loss=0

 3. Support Python 3.6